 – Michael Dugan, CTO, Hearst Magazines.

 Agreed.
 It isn’t possible to get advertisers lined-up at the beginning.
-But, once you prove the worth of your inventory (like Viewability, Target Audience, etc.), advertisers would prefer to give it a run.
+But, once you prove the worth of your ad inventory by improving ad viewability and targeting capabilities, advertisers would prefer to give it a run.

 Of all, header bidding is at the top of the funnel.
 You can just reach us today and we’ll help you set that one up.